 The ACL Surgery

 With this technique, surgeons will arthroscopically examine the cartilage, meniscus, and other nearby components, eventually moving to the ACL remnant.
 At this point, they don’t take it out.
 Instead, a graft is brought through the ACL remnant, which allows for a biologically enhanced reconstruction.
-Once in place, the grafted area often looks as though the natural ACL has been restored.
+Once in place, the grafted area often looks like the natural ACL has been restored.

 Benefits Offered by the New Biologics ACL Reconstruction Technique